Rock Albums

 Fontaines D.C. – A Hero’s Death

-Fontaines D.C. – A Hero’s Death A Hero’s Death is a striking sophomore effort that solidifies Fontaines D.C.’s position as one of the most compelling voices in modern post-punk.
-Released in 2020, the album marks a tonal shift from their fiery debut, Dogrel, delving into introspective themes of identity, disillusionment, …
+A Hero’s Death is a striking sophomore effort that solidifies Fontaines D.C.’s position as one of the most compelling voices in modern post-punk.
+The album marks a tonal shift from their fiery debut, delving into introspective themes of identity and the search for meaning in a chaotic world …

 Fontaines D.C. – Skinty Fia